Digital-Peak/ThinHTTP/README.md

 # ThinHTTP

-A thin curl based HTPP client for PHP.
+A thin curl based HTTP client for PHP.
 It has zero dependencies (except curl).

 Is optimized for Rest based requests.